angularjs-foundation/video-app/README.md

 Fix the url variable so that the `videoSrc` property is correct.

 ### M3.3 Routes and Controllers
-Add a new route to the page called which uses `WatchCtrl`.
+Add a new route to the page called which uses `WatchCtrl` and the `watch.html` template.

 ### BONUS Filters
 Implement the `limit` filter to limit properties with a given number.